Jiayi666/Jiayi666.github.io/_posts/2019-02-24-programming-paradigms.md

 &nbsp;&nbsp;&nbsp;&nbsp;In backtracking, we just recursively build/enumerate all ways that may lead to a solution and abort whenever a conflict appears.
 Check the [N Queen Problem](https://www.geeksforgeeks.org/n-queen-problem-backtracking-3/) and [this leetcode problem](https://leetcode.com/problems/letter-combinations-of-a-phone-number/solution/).

 &nbsp;&nbsp;&nbsp;&nbsp;Take a look at [this problem](https://leetcode.com/problems/permutations/discuss/18296/Simple-Python-solution-(DFS).), the implementation of backtracking is equal to **use the path from DFS**.
 We only add the result to the list when we are sure the result is correct.

+### Dynamic Programming

+> Any recurssion algorithm should be solved with DP.
+The process of recurssion is just push to stack and pop latter, we can use DP to eliminate the stack operation.

+> [This solution](https://leetcode.com/problems/jump-game/solution/) perfectly demonstrated how to optimize a recurssive algorithm and finally get an even better algorithm than just DP.

+&nbsp;&nbsp;&nbsp;&nbsp;In my [previous post](https://jiayi666.github.io/2019/02/17/leetcode-google3/) and [this](https://jiayi666.github.io/2019/02/25/google11/), I described the normal process and major elements for using DP as:

+1. Identify if it is a DP problem
+2. Decide a state expression with least parameters
+3. Formulate state relationship
+4. Do tabulation (or add memoization)

+&nbsp;&nbsp;&nbsp;&nbsp;This [problem](https://leetcode.windliang.cc/leetCode-10-Regular-Expression-Matching.html) and [this problem](https://leetcode.windliang.cc/leetCode-44-Wildcard-Matching.html) shows the use of **two dimensional DP**.
+In the above problem, the states are defined in two dimension and the tabular for DP is represented by an array.
+This described a new way of representing **hard to follow** state transitions.